The Selecter: Charley Anderson

+Aitch Bembridge

 Charley 'Aitch' Bembridge has been involved with the All Skas, a ska band which performed in the Midlands.
-He also served as drummer in the Specials through their first reunion, both live and in the studio, from 1991 through to 2000.
-He rejoined Black and Hendrickson's version of the band in 2021.
+He also served as drummer in the Specials through their first reunion, both live and in the studio, from 1993 through to 1998.
+He re-joined Black and Hendrickson's version of the band in 2021.

+Gaps Hendrickson

+Hendrickson later re-joined The Selecter in 1994, remaining until 1996.
+He occasionally performed on stage with local Coventry bands, including Special Brew and also worked as a security guard in the city.
+Hendrickson died at his home in Coventry from a brief illness on 11 June 2024 at the age of 73, after having been diagnosed with cancer the prior year.

+30th Anniversary of 2 Tone celebrations

-Davies, Hendrickson, Anderson and Black were also been involved with unveiling commemorative plaques for the 30th anniversary of 2 Tone on significant buildings associated with the record label in Coventry.
+Davies, Hendrickson, Anderson and Black were also involved with unveiling commemorative plaques for the 30th anniversary of 2 Tone on significant buildings associated with the record label in Coventry.

 Reunions

+Davies and Black reunited towards the end of the 1980s, performing as a duo, with Davies on electric guitar and Black on vocals.
+The pair featured on an episode of a Jools Holland music show that was broadcast on European satellite television.
+Then, in 1990, after two guest spots with Bad Manners, and being genuinely surprised by the reception they received, Black and Davies reformed the Selecter with three members of Bad Manners, Martin Stewart, Nick Welsh and Perry Melius, in 1991.

-Black and Davies reformed the Selecter with three members of Bad Manners in 1991, but Neol Davies left the new line-up after a year.
-After 1993, another original member, Arthur 'Gaps' Hendrickson, performed with this line-up occasionally.
-They released several new albums, toured around the world and toured with No Doubt in 1997 in the USA.
+After releasing a new version of On My Radio, backed up with a new version of The Selecter and performing some tours, Davies departed the band in 1993.
+From 1994 to 1996, another original member, Arthur 'Gaps' Hendrickson, performed with this line-up occasionally.
+They released several new albums, toured around the world and toured with No Doubt in 1997 in the US.
 1998's politically-focused Cruel Britannia was critically acclaimed.
 Black continued to record and perform as the Selecter up until 2006, and from 2010 to the present.

-On 31 October 2010, Pauline Black and Arthur 'Gaps' Hendrickson played under the Selecter name to celebrate the 30th anniversary of the seminal debut studio album, Too Much Pressure (1980), by performing the whole album live at the “Sinners Day Festival”, Ethias Stadium, Hasselt, Belgium.
+On 31 October 2010, Pauline Black and Arthur 'Gaps' Hendrickson played under the Selecter name to celebrate the 30th anniversary of the seminal debut studio album, Too Much Pressure (1980), by performing the whole album live at the Sinners Day Festival, Ethias Stadium, Hasselt, Belgium.
 They also performed at the Bloomsbury Ballroom, London, in November 2010.
 In her capacity as lead singer of the Selecter, Black featured prominently in BBC Four's Reggae Britannia series in February 2011 and the televised 'Reggae Britannia Concert' at the Barbican, London, alongside Ken Boothe, Neville Staple and Brinsley Forde of Aswad.